Slow Wi-Fi: What Causes It and How Can You Fix It

 Limit the number of connected devices

 Some routers are not powerful enough to support a large number of simultaneous connections.
 To ensure that all users can achieve reasonably fast speeds, you can limit the number of devices that can connect to the router at the same time.
+Consider upgrading to a router with multi-user MIMO (MU-MIMO) for better simultaneous device performance.

 Connected devices